2017 Pittsburgh Steelers season: Week 17: vs. Cleveland Browns

 After a huge win on the road, the Steelers returned home for their last regular season game against the 0–15 Browns.
 The Steelers would score first in the first quarter when Darrius Heyward-Bey ran for a 29-yard touchdown to make it 7–0.
 They would make it 14–0 in the second quarter when Landry Jones found JuJu Smith-Schuster on a 20-yard pass.
 The Browns managed to get on the board when Duke Johnson Jr. ran for a 2-yard touchdown to make it 14–7.
 The Steelers pulled away when Stevan Ridley ran for a 4-yard touchdown to make it 21–7.
 DeShone Kizer then found Rashard Higgins on a 56-yard pass to make the score 21–14 at halftime.
 In the third quarter, the Browns tied the game up when Kizer and Higgins connected again on a 5-yard pass to make it 21–21.
 The Steelers managed to pull away when Smith-Schuster returned the subsequent kick 96 yards for a touchdown to make it 28–21.
 The Browns then came within 4 when Zane Gonzalez put up a 51-yard field goal to make it 28–24.
 In a highly defensive and scoreless fourth quarter, this would be the final score of the game.

 With the win, the Steelers finished their season at 13–3, marking their most wins since 2004, and tied for the third-most wins in team history.
 The team also won its 10th straight game over a divisional opponent.
 They also swept the division for the first time since 2008 and became the first AFC North team to sweep the division since the Ravens in 2011.
 The Steelers also ended the chances of the Browns winning a game in 2017, who finished 0–16.
+Additionally, because the Patriots also won their game against the Jets that same day, the Steelers were unable to finish with the #1 seed, as the Patriots held the head-to-head tiebreaker with their victory against the Steelers two weeks back.
+The Steelers entered the postseason with the 2nd seed in the AFC and, like the Patriots, had a 1st-round bye.